Maqi-x/AquilaOS/CONTRIBUTING.md

 `make run`

-or You can run AquilaOS using this command:
+Or you can run AquilaOS using this command:

 `qemu-system-x86_64 -kernel kernel.elf`